Kenyan veteran opposition leader Odinga out of hospital

 "Wonderful.
 It feels so nice to be back home," he said.

-Kenya has recorded more than 110,000 Covid cases and nearly 2,000 deaths, and began vaccinating against the virus earlier this month.
+Kenya has recorded more than 110,000 COVID-19 cases and nearly 2,000 deaths, and began vaccinating against the virus earlier this month.

 Odinga remains hugely popular despite losing four shots at the presidency.